giros-dit/containerlab-cellular-testbeds/README.md

 #### 3.- Capturing traffic with Wireshark

 This command serves as a template to capture traffic with Wireshark in any container.
 You just need to replace `<clab-container-name>` with the desired Containerlab container name and `<container-iface>` with the desired network interface inside the container.
 The name of the container can be obtained right after deploying the topology.
-You must have Wireshark installed on your machine.

 ```
 $ sudo ip netns exec <clab-container-name> tcpdump -l -nni <container-iface> -w - | wireshark -k -i -